Kohirus/cppassist.nvim/README.md

 - It uses regular expressions instead of LSP;
 - It can recognize underscores and asterisks in data types;
-- It can recognize the pointer type and uses `NULL` as the return type;
+- It can recognize the simple return type;
-- It can recognize a single function multi-line declaration;
+- It can recognize multi-line function declarations;
-- It supports for virtual function and static variable definitions;
+- It can recognize class templates;
+- It can recognize the following keywords: const，explicit, static, override, final, virtual, friend, = 0, = default, = delete, noexcept, constexpr;

+> In my opinion, the inline keyword should be defined in the source file and not in the header file, because this keyword needs to be told to the compiler, not the user, so it is not implemented here

 ## Usage🔨